sanjan/labster/roles/backup/README.md

 Step 3:
-For every user database in mysql create an sql dump file compress it keep only the 7 most recent files for each database
+For every user database in mysql create an sql dump file compress it keep only the 7 most recent databae dumps for each database

 Step 4:
 Backup the Nginx config file and compress it